FirasGit/lsmt/README.md

 Medical Diagnosis with Large Scale Multimodal Transfomer
 =========================

 This repository contains the code to our corresponding publication "Medical Diagnosis with Large Scale Multimodal Transformers - Leveraging Diverse Data for More Accurate Diagnosis".
+In detail, it includes the model that we used to run the training of the neural networks on the MIMIC dataset and logs the results (such as the area under curve) on [weights and biases](https://wandb.ai)

 ![alt text](assets/model.png)